Sulu hornbill

 In 2019 it was reported that only 27 mature individual hornbills are still believed to be alive in the wild making it one of the most endangered animals in the world.

-Description
+Description and taxonomy

 EBird describes the bird as "A large bird of lowland and montane forest on the Sulu Islands, although probably only remaining on Tawi-Tawi.
 Feeds particularly on fig trees.
 One of the rarest birds in the world.
 Entirely black except for a white tail.
 Has a long, thick black bill, a black casque, and black bare skin around the eye.
 Male has pale eyes and female has brown eyes and a smaller casque.
 Unmistakable.
 The only hornbill in its range.
 Voice is a nasal cackling."

+Forms a species cluster with Palawan hornbill, Malabar pied hornbill and the Oriental pied hornbill.
+It is most closely related to the Palawan hornbill but mainly differs in its all black face and bill.

+Ecology and behavior

+It is locally known as "tawsi".